| Barry MacDonnell's

 !README FIRST.WPD, MY LETTERHEAD.WPT (two versions, one for WP8 and one for WP9/WP10+), and the guide, MY LETTERHEAD TEMPLATE.WPD, and AUTOMATING WORDPERFECT TEMPLATES (in PDF format, which requires Adobe Acrobat Reader; if you have Reader installed and want to view this file online, click here)].

-Other pages on this site which might be
+Other pages on this site which might be of interest:

 templates - How to easily create and modify

 The Suppress feature - Stopping the display of certain format items on a page

 Delay Codes - Starting specified formatting "x" pages further into the document

 2footers.html - Using two footers simultaneously (one for page number, the other for separator line and filename, etc.) so that items do not overlap

 2Trays.html - Print your letterhead page from one printer tray, and second and subsequent pages from another tray ("two-tray" printing) - The functions of WordPerfect's Page Setup dialog

 Assoc.html - Automatically associate a personalized keyboard or menu with a template

 AutoDate.html - Automatically insert the current date as unchanging text in a letterhead or other template